-7 Easy Tips to Get Your Mobile Home Ready for Winter
+Get Your Mobile Home Ready for Winter with these 7 Tips

 When the leaves start turning pretty colors and football is in full swing it’s time to winterize your mobile home.

 Older mobile homes have poor insulation compared to homes built today.
 Energy efficiency experts say that if your mobile home is over 30 years old you need to add insulation to the floors, walls, and ceiling and install new doors and windows.
 But most of us don’t have the money to do that (at least I don’t).
-I can afford to do a few small improvements and updates to help reduce winter heat loss.
+Like most people, I can only afford to do a few small improvements and updates to help reduce winter heat loss.
+These 7 tips to get your mobile home ready for winter don’t cost a lot and are fairly easy to do.

 Every little bit of heat that you can keep inside your home is going to help your comfort and your wallet.
 By winterizing your mobile home you can reduce heat loss and save money.